 The Cloud Massager is a versatile and effective foot and lower leg massaging machine.
-This customizable unit will accommodate most feet and deliver a variety of massage types including kneading Shiatsu, air pressure, vibration, as well as heat.
-The adjustable bar allows one to fit this machine to a chair, bed or angle it for the calves.
+This customizable unit accommodates most feet and is capable of delivering heat as well as a variety of massage types, including kneading Shiatsu, air pressure, and vibration.
+The adjustable bar allows you to fit this machine to a chair, bed, or angle it for the calves.
 This massager also has an oscillating airbag feature that moves one foot and then the other laterally across the rollers.
 This unique massaging method is great for addressing overstimulation when the user's feet are being kneaded.

 While the Cloud Massager will likely have you feeling like you're on cloud nine once it's up and running, we found that the user interface left something to be desired.
-First off, there are no clear indicators of what setting the machine is in, just different colored flashing lights that will require either a good memory or the keeping the user's manual handy for referencing.
-Additionally, there are no speed settings to dial-in the experience.
-That said, this machine offers an all-around better massage experience than the competition and it's easy to clean for multiple users.
+First off, the only indicators for the settings are different colored flashing lights, meaning you'll need to have a good memory or keep the user's manual handy to reference.
+Moreover, there are no speed settings to dial in the experience.
+Still, this machine offers an all-around better massage experience than the competition, and it's easy to clean for multiple users.

-The TheraFlow Original Dual Foot Massager is a compact wood roller with 2 knob types (low and high profile) that stimulate the soles of the feet.
+The TheraFlow Original Dual Foot Massager is a compact wood roller with two knob types (low and high profile) that stimulate the soles of the feet.
 This unit lacks remote controls, power cords, and dials.
-As such, the unit is simple and easy to operate while being virtually maintenance-free and easy to store.
+As such, the unit is simple and easy to operate, virtually maintenance-free, and easy to store.
 Cleaning the TheraFlow is a breeze, too.
 Just wipe it down with a gentle cleaning agent.

-The economic Nekteck has the look of a hot rod which is appropriate since it has plenty of muscle and issues heat while tuning up your feet.
+The economic Nekteck has the look of a hot rod, which is appropriate since it has plenty of muscle and emits heat while tuning up your feet.
 The digital push-button interface is streamlined, too, with intuitive massage settings that are easy to operate.
-This unit is foot focused, meaning it won't work on ankles or calves like others in the class.
-However, it hits the whole foot with 3 speeds (low, med, and high), 3 adjustable air pressure settings, and kneading shiatsu rollers for the sole.
+This unit is foot focused, meaning it won't work on ankles or calves like some other models we tested.
+However, it hits the whole foot with three speeds (low, medium, and high), three adjustable air pressure settings, and kneading shiatsu rollers for the sole.

 While there is plenty to praise the Nekteck Foot Massager for, it isn't without its shortcomings.
-For one, the unit is pretty agressive, particularly on the heel portion of the foot.
-This is largely due to the downward pressure that the airbags put on the foot to keep in contact with the rollers below.
-So, if you have sensitive feet, this might not be the machine for you.
-As an additional consideration, this unit maxes-out at men's size 12.
+For one, the unit is pretty aggressive, particularly on the heel portion of the foot.
+This is largely due to the downward pressure that the airbags put on the foot to keep it in contact with the rollers below.
+If you have sensitive feet, this might not be the machine for you.
+As an additional consideration, this unit maxes out at men's size 12.
 Despite these limitations, we think that this machine is a bargain, especially for those who are seeking a robust massage.

-The FIT KING Leg & Foot Air Massager is unique in that the user can sit in any position that she wants whereas other models require that the user be in a seated position or lying down.
-These wrap-up boots massage the calf and foot with air bladders.
-The result is a full lower-leg kneading sensation delivered to the user in whatever position is most comfortable.
-Additionally, the unit is remote controlled with 2 massage types (rolling and uniform pressure).
+The FIT KING Leg & Foot Air Massager are a pair of wrap-up boots that massage the calf and foot with air bladders.
+Whereas other models require the user to be in a seated position or lying down, this product allows users to sit in any position they want, allowing you to enjoy a full lower-leg kneading sensation delivered in whatever position is most comfortable.
+Additionally, the unit is remote controlled with two massage types (rolling and uniform pressure).

-Unfortunately, this unit favors small and medium size feet with men's size 11 feet protruding slightly out of the wrap.
-Additionally, the speed of the rolling massage is not adjustable, so you're stuck with playing with pressure instead.
+Unfortunately, this unit favors smaller to mid-sized feet — our men's size 11 tester found his feet protruded slightly out of the wrap.
+Additionally, the speed of the rolling massage is not adjustable, so you're stuck playing with pressure instead.
 Potential purchasers of this product should also be advised that this machine delivers a fairly slow and somewhat subtle messaging action.
-That said, it proved to be quite nice although it took us a while to warm up to it.
+That said, it proved to be quite nice, although it took us a while to warm up to it.

-The Snailax 2-in-1 is a versatile Shiatsu kneading machine.
-It has a foot garage that cocoons the user's feet in a plush synthetic cloth while being warmed and kneaded.
-The cover can also be removed so that the heated kneading balls can be applied to almost any part of the body.
-For those of you with big feet, this machine is pretty roomy and will accommodate up to men's size 14 feet.
-The massage balls operate in a circular rotation that is smooth and strikes a good balance between delivering a solid massage but not over doing it.
+The Snailax 2-in-1 is a versatile Shiatsu kneading machine with a foot garage that cocoons the user's feet in a plush synthetic cloth while being warmed and kneaded.
+Additionally, you can remove the cover and use the heated kneading balls on almost any part of the body.
+If you have bigger feet, take note — this machine is roomy and can accommodate up to men's size 14 feet.
+The massage balls operate in a smooth, circular rotation, delivering a solid massage without overdoing it.
 Additionally, the grippy underside of the unit helps to secure it in place while you receive your pedal pleasure.

-Conversely, the Snailax 2-in-1 only address the sole of the feet.
+Conversely, the Snailax 2-in-1 only addresses the soles of the feet.
 Unlike other models here reviewed, this machine has no air pressure.
-Additionally, the balls that perform the kneading action only cover a portion of the foot requiring one to move their feet around to work the entire sole.
+Additionally, the balls that perform the kneading action only cover a portion of the foot, requiring one to move their feet around to work the entire sole.
 Moreover, the speed of the massage is fixed.
-On the upside, the direction of rotation is adjustable and the overall compact size of the unit means that it's easy to store.
+On the upside, the direction of rotation is adjustable, and the overall compact size of the unit means that it's easy to store.

-The RENPHO Foot Massager has 3 massage speeds and 3 air pressure settings allowing the user to dial-in their preferred massage intensity.
-The user's feet are pressed down and forward into the machine by two airbags and the message is delivered by rollers that work the soles of the feet.
+The RENPHO Foot Massager has three massage speeds and three air pressure settings allowing the user to dial in their preferred massage intensity.
+The user's feet are pressed down and forward into the machine by two airbags, and the massage is delivered by rollers that work the soles of the feet.
 Further enhancing the experience, the unit offers heat to loosen the mussels as they are kneaded.

-Unfortunately, we found the roller action to be pretty aggressive, and, even on the lowest settings, a bit too much for our liking.
-Also, the design of the unit requires the user to remain in the seated position — an issue that other models have resolved.
-Finally, the control interface is slanted away from the user and the indicator lights are a bit dim.
-This makes the interface hard to see and thus the operating procedure is more difficult than it needs to be.
+Unfortunately, we found the roller action to be pretty aggressive and, even on the lowest settings, a bit too much for our liking.
+Also, the unit's design requires the user to remain in the seated position — an issue that many other models have resolved.
+Finally, the control interface is slanted away from the user, and the indicator lights are a bit dim.
+This makes the interface hard to see, and thus the operating procedure is more difficult than it needs to be.
 That said, if you like a firm foot rub, this could be just the unit for you.

-The Miko Shiatsu Foot Massager provides kneading Shiatsu action in combination with downward air pressure pushing the user's feet into the rollers.
+The Miko Shiatsu Foot Massager provides kneading Shiatsu action in combination with downward air pressure that pushes the user's feet into the rollers.
 While many machines use this method, we found the Miko to be more comfortable and relaxing than the others.
-In part this is because the unit is open in the back so you don't feel like your feet are in a vice.
+This is in part because the unit is open in the back, so you don't feel like your feet are in a vice.
 The open back also has the added benefit of accommodating large feet.

 Conversely, the open back means that, while large feet will fit, they will not get the full benefit of the rollers on the heel end of their soles.
 Additionally, the unit does not work the sides of the feet, nor does it provide any ankle massaging action.
-However, the user interface is intuitive and easy to operate as it color codes the pressure and has a digital display showing the 5 pressure and 2 kneading settings.
+However, the user interface is intuitive and easy to operate, as it color codes the pressure and has a digital display showing the five pressure and two kneading settings.

 The Best Choice Products Therapeutic is a kneading and rolling Shiatsu massage machine.
-However, it's most notable feature is its side-of-the-foot massage rollers.
+However, its most notable feature is its side-of-the-foot massage rollers.
 They are, in our opinion, pretty awesome.
-The machine has 3 rolling speeds and will pretty much fit any foot size since it is open ended in the front.
-Despite these seemingly positive features we would not recommend this unit.
+The machine has three rolling speeds and will pretty much fit any foot size since it is open-ended in the front.
+Yet, despite these seemingly positive features, we would not recommend this product.

 Why do we suggest looking elsewhere for a foot massaging machine?
-First, the unit's roller action is on the intense end of the spectrum.
-Per manufacturer recommendations, the unit is limited to 30 minute massages and it does not have a heating element.
-Perhaps most damning in our estimation is that the first machine we ordered did not work at all and the replacement was a different design or a different model altogether — it was unclear.
+First, the unit's roller action is really intense.
+Per manufacturer recommendations, this machine is limited to 30-minute massages, and it lacks a heating element.
+However, the biggest ding against this model is that the first machine we ordered did not work at all, and the replacement we were sent was a different design or different model altogether — it was unclear.
 Despite the low cost, this machine isn't worth the money.